-Potting soil-the secrets are in the ingredient list on the bag!
+Potting soil-its secrets are in the ingredient list on the bag!
 Don’t overlook them.
-A plant in a pot has special requirements.
-First, it needs its roots anchored and water, oxygen, and nutrition.
-A pot is not a natural place for a plant to live.
-Also, a potted plant requires some special features in the soil it grows in and may not be soil at all.
+A plant in a pot has special requirements, it is not in its natural environment.
+First, it needs water, oxygen, and nutrition, and to have its roots anchored.
+Also, a potted plant requires some special features in the soil it grows in and that medium may not be soil at all.
 Here is how to choose the soil and why It’s important to read the ingredients on the bag before you buy.

 “Garden making, like gardening itself, concerns the relationship of the human being to his natural surroundings”

 Growing plants in pots serves to increase the number of people who can garden.
 You don’t need space, plenty of time, or vigorous good health to get in the game.
 In addition, gardening in pots can give us all more opportunities to interact with nature than we might otherwise have.

 At our house, the front yard is in full sun all day!
 But the covered front porch is a place to grow some shade-loving plants in pots.
 And there are good, science-based reasons why those pots need to be filled with the right mix of healthy materials.

 The gardenia trees behind the railing have morning sun, and around the corner to the right are croton, hibiscus, and canna lily; they revel in the sun.
 But the potted plants are happy with much less light.

 The Secrets of Potting Soil: Ingredients to Look For

 Once you check the ingredients list when buying soil for your plants you will understand the features you need for your containers or your garden beds.

 But What Is The Difference Between Garden Soil And Potting Soil?